Kittyfisto/IsabelDb/README.md

 Simply head over to [nuget.org](https://www.nuget.org/packages/IsabelDb/) to download the latest release of IsabelDb or use the following command in the Package Manager Console:
 `Install-Package IsabelDb`

+# Requirements

+Currently, IsabelDb targets .NET 4.5.
+If you require other targets, such as .NET core , then please let me know.

 # Quick facts

 - IsabelDb stores all data in a single file on disk